 The patent positions of pharmaceutical and biotechnology companies can be highly uncertain and involve complex legal and factual questions.
 In September 2013, we acquired patents and patent applications related to zandelisib from Pathway Therapeutics, Inc. In September 2017, we acquired patents and patent applications related to voruciclib from Presage.
 In 2011, we acquired both issued patents and pending patent applications related to ME-344 from Novogen in relation to our Isoflavone-based compounds, which we previously licensed from Novogen.
 Additionally, Novogen had previously applied for patents in a number of countries with respect to the use of their isoflavone compounds, including ME-344.
 The patent applications may not proceed to grant or may be amended to reduce the scope of protection of any patent granted.
 The applications and patents may also be opposed or challenged by third parties.
 Our commercial success will depend, in part, on our ability to obtain and maintain effective patent protection for our compounds and their use in treating, preventing, or curing cancer, and to successfully defend patent rights in those technologies against third party challenges.
-As patent applications in the U.S. are maintained in secrecy until published or issued and as publication of discoveries in the scientific or patent literature often lag behind the actual discoveries, we cannot be certain that we or Presage were the first to make the inventions covered by the pending patent applications or issued patents referred to above or that we or they were the first to file patent applications for such inventions.
+As patent applications in the U.S. are maintained in secrecy until published or issued and as publication of discoveries in the scientific or patent literature often lag behind the actual discoveries, we cannot be certain that we or Presage were the first to make the inventions.
 Additionally, the breadth of claims allowed in biotechnology and pharmaceutical patents or their enforceability cannot be predicted.
 We cannot be sure that, should any patents issue, we will be provided with adequate protection against potentially competitive products.
-Furthermore, we cannot be sure that should patents issue, they will be of commercial value to us, or that private parties, including competitors
+Furthermore, we cannot be sure that should patents issue, they will be of commercial value to us, or that private parties, including competitors, will not successfully challenge our patents or circumvent our patent position in the U.S. or abroad.